Find Affordable College Courses

 Glen Ellyn, IL

-Our 2023 rankings named College of DuPage the most popular school in Illinois for allied health professions students working on their undergraduate certificate.
+Our analysis found College of DuPage to be the most popular school for allied health professions students who want to pursue a undergraduate certificate in Illinois.
 COD is a very large public school located in the suburb of Glen Ellyn.

 Of the 52 students majoring in allied health at COD, 56% are male and 44% are female.